The ads made to change hearts and minds

 Andy Wood, former director of information at the NIO, recalls what happened next: "Mowlam very quickly let it be known that she thought the ads were a waste of time and money."

-In 1998 a film called "Choices" was made - a compilation of clips from previous campaigns
+In 1998 a film called "Choices" was made - a compilation of clips from previous campaigns.

 It goes out in March and in April the Good Friday Agreement is signed.